 South-eastern England may lack the stunning prehistoric monuments of the south west, but that is not to say that there is nothing of interest here for today’s archaeological explorer.
 Perhaps the most prominent examples are the so-called Medway Megaliths, a series of at least six chambered long barrows located on either side of the River Medway in rural Kent.
-These reminders of our Neolithic inheritance are positioned on the North Downs, a beautiful area where woodland continues to dominate the high ground but where most lowland areas have given way to crop-fields and hedgerows.
+These reminders of our Neolithic past are positioned on the North Downs, a beautiful area where woodland continues to dominate the high ground but where most lowland areas have given way to crop-fields and hedgerows.
 Although these sites may not be as well-known as some of their Cotswold-Severn counterparts, they nevertheless provide a rewarding visit for all those with a love of prehistory and archaeology.

 During the fourth millennium BCE, in what the archaeologists call the Early Neolithic (‘New Stone Age’), much of Southern England remained covered in dense woodland.
 Ancient Britons traversed this landscape via trackways through the forest, along which they herded the cattle that were central to their way of life.